InfiNoctis/GAP-for-JNSQ/README.md

 # Contract Pack: GAP-for-JNSQ
 by InfiNoctis

-Mod based on GAP for JNSQ that adds Aircraft Missions.
+GAP for JNSQ adds adds aircraft milestones and missions.
-This Mod is aimed for use with JNSQ and Kerbal Konstructs only.
+This mod is aimed for use with JNSQ and Kerbal Konstructs only.

+For detailed information and to ask questions visit: ksp forum

 This mod is using major parts of the original GAP mod : https://forum.kerbalspaceprogram.com/index.php?/topic/129208-contract-pack-giving-aircraft-a-purpose-gap-161-milestones-air-flights-coast-guard/